roman-toritsyn/userslist-api/README.md

 * *** ***All filters will be applied only after submitting.***
 * *** ***Cards rerender only after submitting.***
 * *** ***Selected options stay the same after reloading the page.***
+* Hints added on 'Select gender' and 'Select nationality' hover.